Savannah Area Chamber of Commerce & Visit Savannah 2023 Legislative Overview

 Over 150 members of the Savannah Area Chamber of Commerce make up our Governmental Affairs Council.
 The council, facilitated by a Chairman, meets at least three times a year, as necessary, to review local, state and federal issues.
 When creating policy, or legislative agendas, the council makes its recommendations to the Chamber’s Executive Committee and then these matters go to the Chamber’s Board of Directors for consideration.
 In instances where decisions are time sensitive and will affect the membership, the Executive Committee makes decisions on behalf of the Chamber Board.
 Along with the Chamber’s director of governmental affairs, engaged members help advocate for the Chamber’s priorities to become enacted.

-- Support state funding to begin the much-needed expansion of the Savannah Convention Center.
+- Support state funding to complete the current expansion of the Savannah Convention Center.

-- Support proactive military legislation that seeks to protect and expand Georgia’s military installations and grow this important statewide economic driver.
+- Support proactive military legislation that seeks to protect and expand Georgia’s military installations and grow this essential statewide economic driver.

-- Support an increase in budgeted funds for marketing Georgia as a tourism destination in order to increase Georgia’s market share by better competing with other states.
+- Support an increase in budgeted funds for marketing Georgia as a tourism destination to increase Georgia’s market share by better competing with other states.